Deadline to Apply to OTD's 2022 Bench-to-Business Boot Camp

 Build the skills to identify intellectual property, interpret patents, and communicate the value of an innovation

 See how your university colleagues have followed their passion for entrepreneurship to advance an innovation developed in the lab

 Find out how industry professionals think about business development: in-licensing, corporate partnerships, and the pipeline

 Understand what investors look for when taking a deeper dive into a potential opportunity

 Careers in technology development

-Hear from former Harvard researchers who have taken the leap into industry, business, law, technology development, and entrepreneurship
+Hear from fellow researchers who have taken the leap into industry, business, law, technology development, and entrepreneurship

 Getting involved: The OTD Business Development Fellowship